flakstad/blog/content/posts/keyboard-first-outlining.md

-When an item is focused, actions can be done with a single key press: `E` to edit, `S` to change status, `P` to mark priority, `A` to assign, etc. Mouse users aren’t left out: hover actions expose the same controls with shortcut hints.
+When an item is focused, actions can be done with a single key press: `E` to edit, `S` to change status, `P` to mark priority, `A` to assign, etc. Mouse users aren't left out: hover actions expose the same controls with shortcut hints, and items can be reordered with drag and drop.

 You won’t see rich task descriptions, comment threads or file uploads here; I think those belong on dedicated item pages.
 This component is the fast, structured backbone you can plug into bigger systems.